 Respect for human dignity

-MathSol is developed to help the children suffering from cancer in Save-the-Children charity project of Children's Hospital, Helsinki, Finland.
+MathSol is developed to assist the children in Save-the-Children charity project of Children's Hospital, Helsinki, Finland.
+The project

 Payment for applications in MathSol (price: US$15 dollars per license)

 - Desktop Calculator - DesktopCalc

 - Compact Calculator - CompactCalc

 - Unit Conversion - UnitConvertor-A ..
 D